 “Their arguments are normally that if the minimum wage increases, there will be a massive increase in unemployment.
 It’s never happened.

 “They’ve said it would cause ‘cost push inflation’, so employers would pass on increased wages cost to consumers.
 It’s never happened.

-Unions compile hundreds of pages of expert evidence every year and present it to the Fair Work Commission to show why we need a solid increase in wages.

-Our voice grows louder and stronger with the Commissioners when more of us are standing together and unions can say we speak for millions of workers.
+Unions compile hundreds of pages of expert evidence every year to show why we need an increase in wages.
+But, the Commissioners listen more closely when unions can say we speak for millions of workers.

 In this game, numbers really do matter.
-If you’re not a member, it’s definitely time to join.
+If you’re not a member, it’s time to join.